 The Principles for Community Health Care are NOT specific to an individual grant but will provide background information to complement a general organizational profile.

-- Each health care organization applying for grant funds to a Chicago area foundation should complete the narrative report.
+- Each health care organization applying for grant funds to the Washington Square Health Foundation should complete the narrative report.
 The actual principles and criteria follow.
-The report should be submitted to the Donors Forum of Chicago.
-A completed report must also be uploaded with the grant application and will be reviewed as an extension of the organizational background section.
+The report must be submitted to the Washington Square Health Foundation by uploading it as part of your online grant application and must be posted on your organization’s website for public viewing.
+Also, submit the link to the report from your website to the Washington Square Health Foundation to be posted on our website in our Annual Report.
+The completed report will be reviewed as an extension of the organizational background section.
 The information should be updated once a year.

-- Grantmakers recognize the diversity of organizations that provide health services.
+- The Washington Square Health Foundation recognizes the diversity of organizations that provide health services.
 The principles will be applied flexibly, taking these differences into consideration.

-- Each grantmaker will use the information provided within the context of their own grantmaking process and priorities.
+- WSHF will use the information provided within the context of the grant making process and priorities.

 - The terms high-risk, underserved, and disadvantaged are not defined more precisely because these target populations will vary greatly by community and organization.

-To provide potential funders with information about how your organization is addressing the principles and associated criteria, please answer the following questions in three to five pages (single space, 12 point type or larger, 1 inch margins), upload the report to the online grant application and submit a copy to the Donors Forum of Chicago.
+To provide the Washington Square Health Foundation with information about how your organization is addressing the principles and associated criteria, please answer the following questions in three to five pages (single space, 12 point type or larger, 1 inch margins) and upload the report to the online grant application, post it on your organization’s website for public viewing and submit the link to the report from your website to the Washington Square Health Foundation to be posted on our website in our Annual Report.
 This information should be updated once a year.

 NAME OF ORGANIZATION